norman-ml/norman_sdk_python/README.md

 ```

 > ⚠️ **Important:**
 > Store your API key securely.
-> API keys **cannot be regenerated** - if you lose your key, you will lose access to all your data in result across norman clients.
+API keys **cannot be regenerated** - if you lose your key, you will lose access to all your data in result across norman clients.

 ## 3. Run your first model
 With the Norman SDK, running a model is straightforward.
 You select a model from our [Models Library](https://norman-ai.com/library), check the required inputs and their format, and invoke the model using a simple API call.

----
-### Define an invocation Configuration
 Norman makes a distinction between deploying a model and invoking it.
 We call their configuration classes, respectively, the Model config and the Invocation config.

+---

+### Define an invocation configuration
+Model owners define what is called the model signature when deploying to Norman.
+A model signature consists of input and output signatures, which collectively define how Norman should transform user input so the model can run it and vice versa.

+To run a model we must first define an invocation configuration object, defining how our input data maps to the model input signature:

+In this example we will define a configuration object for an image generation model called Stable Diffusion 3.5 Large:

 ```python
 invocation_config = {